sentinel-hub/byoc-tool/README.md

 - The AWS credentials with access to your bucket -- Get them from the AWS console.
 These are only used to upload your data and read data that is registered in BYOC service.

 - Your bucket configured so that Sentinel Hub can access data from it -- how to do this is documented [here](https://docs.sentinel-hub.com/api/latest/#/API/byoc?id=configuring-the-bucket).
 This is necessary because this tool and Sentinel Hub are separate.

+- GDAL (https://gdal.org/) installed, at least v2.3.0.
+Additionally, the `GDAL` and `GDAL_DATA` system environment variables must be set.

 - Imagery!
 (Of course)